Healthy Homes Assessment Mohaka

 Insulation Mohaka

-Insulation for underfloor and ceilings is mandatory in all rental homes as of July 1st, 2019.
-All landlords and property managers have to ensure that the insulation is in line with the new standard.
-In some cases, old ceiling insulation as well as insulation within the subfloor space may require to be topped up or replaced.
+Insulation for underfloor and ceilings is mandatory to all rental homes from 1 July 2019.
+All landlords and property managers should make sure that the insulation is in line with the new standard.
+In certain situations, the an existing insulation on the ceiling or in the sub floor space might require to be topped up or replaced.

-The "R" stands for thermal resistance and it is a measurement of how well the insulation withstands heat flow.
-The greater the R-value, the higher the standard of insulation.
+The "R" is a symbol for thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
+The higher the R-value, the higher the quality of insulation.

 Mohaka Moisture Ingress & Drainage

-Alongside an irrigation system to stop water ingress, if the rental is enclosed between your flooring and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.
+Alongside a drainage system to prevent moisture from entering, if your rental is enclosed between floorboards and the ground, a ground water barrier should be put in place if it is reasonably practicable to install it.

-The ground-moisture barrier usually a polythene sheet laid over the ground, to block any moisture that is present in the ground from getting into the home.
+A ground moisture barrier is generally a polythene sheet laid over the ground, to block any moisture that is present in the ground from rising into the property.
 It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection